littlehawk93/goose/README.md

 ### Overview

-Server Sent Events (SSE) is a simple one to provide near real-time data to a HTTP client.
+Server Sent Events (SSE) is a simple way to provide near real-time data to a HTTP client.
 It is unidirectional - the serer pushes new information to the client.
-This library provides a simple wrapper to setting up an SSE connection and pushing event data to clients simple and easy.
+This library provides a simple wrapper to setting up an SSE connection and pushing event data to clients easily.

 ### Setup